shoaibkhan17/JumpIN/readme.txt

 ---------------------------------------------------------------------------------------------------
 Design Decisions:

-- Overall:
+- Overall principles:
----------Separating the model, view and controller in accordance with the MVC model The Board is set to be complete once all the Rabbits are placed in the Holes.
+Separating the model, view and controller in accordance with the MVC model The Board is set to be complete once all the Rabbits are placed in the Holes.

 - Animal Class:
 -----------Animal class is the parent class of all moving pieces on the board (Fox and Rabbit).
 Animals are selectable and movable.
 Classes that extend Animal must be responsible for handling their own movement.
+This is delegation, because the board is not the one moving, it is the animal moving, so the animal themselves take care of whether they can move, and how they actually move.

 - AutoSolver Class:
 ---------The AutoSolver class is a class that attempts to solve a level of JumpIn by trying different moves and comparing game state.
 It does this by creating and searching through all the possible moves.
+See the AutoSolver logic section below for more information about this class and how it works.

 - Board Class: